Sridevi-Pemmasani/Temperature-Toolkit-Python/README.md

 2. View All Temperature Records
 3. Modify Existing Temperature Record
 4. Delete Existing Temperature Record
-5. Convert Temperatures of Selected Day
+5. Convert Temperatures to different scale of Selected Day
 6. Show Temperature Summary - All Days
 7. Check If Temperatures Are Above a Threshold (Selected Day)
 8. Average Temperature - All Days